MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/06-Communication-Create-ACS-Resource.md

 1. Add a phone number and ensure that the phone number has calling capabilities enabled.
 You'll use this phone number to call out to a phone from the app.

-    - Select `Phone numbers` from the left menu.
+    - Select `Phone numbers` from the Resource menu.
     - Select `+ Get` in the toolbar (or select the **Get a number** button) and enter the following information:
         - **Country or region**: `United States`
         - **Use case**: Select `An application will be making calls or sending SMS mesages`